Jacob W. Van Winkle House

-The Jacob W. Van Winkle House is located in Lyndhurst, Bergen County, New Jersey, United States.
+The Jacob W. Van Winkle House is located in Lyndhurst, Bergen County, in the U.S. state of New Jersey.
 The homestead was built in 1797 and is the current home of the Masonic Club of Lyndhurst.
 The homestead was added to the National Register of Historic Places on January 10, 1983.

 History

 The Van Winkle House is a large brown sandstone structure that was built in 1797.
 The house was used as a residence until 1921 when Masonic Club of Lyndhurst purchased it.

 Jacob Van Winkle donated the land on which the River Road School was built in 1804.